An indirect computational procedure for receding horizon hybrid optimal control: Abstract

 \section{Abstract}

-Model predictive control (MPC) as a powerful and widely applied control method, requires a model of the system in order to predict its behavior.
-Therefore, when the dynamics of a system is of hybrid nature, formulation of the MPC problem in the hybrid framework is a crucial step towards a successful control implementation.
+In this work, solution of the finite horizon hybrid optimal control problem as the central element of the receding horizon optimal control (model predictive control) is investigated based on the indirect approach.
 The response of a hybrid system within the prediction horizon is composed of both discrete-valued sequences and continuous-valued time-trajectories.
-The continuous trajectories can be calculated given the discrete sequences by the means of the recent results on the hybrid maximum principle.
-It is shown that these calculations reduce to the solution of a system of algebraic equations in the case of affine hybrid systems.
-Then, an algorithm is proposed for hybrid MPC which calculates the control inputs by iterating on the discrete sequences and calculating the corresponding continuous trajectories.
-It is shown that the algorithm finds the correct solution in a finite number of steps if the selected cost functional satisfies some conditions.
-The results are validated during an example control problem.
+Given a cost functional, the optimal continuous trajectories can be calculated given the discrete sequences by the means of the recent results on the hybrid maximum principle.
+It is shown that these calculations reduce to solving a system of algebraic equations in the case of affine hybrid systems.
+Then, a branch and bound algorithm is proposed which determines both the discrete and continuous control inputs by iterating on the discrete sequences.
+It is shown that the algorithm finds the correct solution in a finite number of steps if the selected cost functional satisfies certain conditions.
+Efficiency of the proposed method is demonstrated during a case study through comparisons with the main existing method.